ivanhofer/sveltekit-typescript-showcase/README.md

 npm run check
 ```

-> You should include this `svelte-check` script in your `CI/CD` process to get notiified if your
+> You should include this `svelte-check` script in your `CI/CD` process to get notified if your
 > components contain `TypeScript` errors.

 <!------------------------------------------------------------------------------------------------>